isomerpages/imsilver/_stay-healthy-go-digital/0-overview.md

 </table>

-Be sure to also visit IMDA's <a href="https://www.imda.gov.sg/for-community/We-Go-Digital" target="_blank">We Go Digital page</a> to find out more on how you can buy, pay, learn, work and play online!
+Be sure to also visit IMDA's <a href="https://www.imda.gov.sg/for-community/Seniors-Go-Digital" target="_blank">Seniors Go Digital page</a> to find out more on how seniors can take their next step in going digital!